aknaff/learning-curves/README.md

 # learning-curves

-I'm just trying to figure out how things work so I can do something actually useful with it.
+I'm hoping to apply to Ada

+So this is my test for how to complete the application.

+Trepidation abounds.